Childcare Check-in Case Study

 Context

-To better understand user needs and behaviours, I designed and conducted an in-person survey [PDF] with parents and caregivers during three childcare sessions over two days.
+To better understand user needs and behaviours, I designed and conducted a survey with parents and caregivers during three childcare sessions over two days.
 Working alongside a teammate, we gathered feedback from 63 respondents.

-The findings were compiled into a findings report [PDF] and stakeholder presentation [PDF] highlighting key usability concerns and behavioural patterns.
+The findings were compiled into a findings report that was presented to stakeholders highlighting key usability concerns and behavioural patterns.

 One of the clearest insights was the importance of speed and simplicity during check-in.
 Many caregivers were managing multiple children and found lengthy administrative tasks frustrating during drop-off.